In the Shetland Islands at the northernmost tip of Scotland, the place names are mostly in Norse.

-Although there were inhabitants on Shetland three to four thousand years ago, the Vikings took charge around 800 AD.
+Although there were inhabitants on Shetland three to four thousand years ago, the Vikings took charge around 800 CE.
 In 1468, Maraget, a Danish princess, married James III of Scotland.
-Her father, the king of Denmark and Norway couldn’t afford a wedding dowry, so he mortgaged Shetland to his son-in-law.
+Her father, the king of both Denmark and Norway, couldn’t afford a wedding dowry, so he mortgaged Shetland to his son-in-law.
 He never got it back.

 Shetland is comprised of more than one hundred islands, fifteen of which are inhabited.
 The leading industries are oil and fishing.
 Shetland is famous for its wool sweaters and ponies.
 They graze everywhere (the sheep and the ponies, not the sweaters), often along the side of the road.

 When I picked up my rental car in Lerwick, the clerk chuckled, “Shetland is so small, you likely won’t use more than one tank of petrol.”
-Driving, however, was a challenge as I adjusted to sitting on the right side of the car, shifting a five-speed with my left hand and driving on the left side of the road.
+Driving, however, was a challenge as I adjusted to sitting on the right side of the car, driving on the left side of the road, and shifting a five-speed with my left hand.

 Day Two: Breathtaking scenery all along the western coast of the Northmavine peninsula.
 The one-lane road follows the coast with spectacular views of red sandstone cliffs and sea stacks.
 Again, beautiful desolation, interrupted occasionally by a friendly herd of long-maned Shetland ponies.

-Stopped at the lighthouse at Esha Ness and walked the windy and jawdropping coastal trail.
+I stopped at the lighthouse at Esha Ness and walked the windy and jaw-dropping coastal trail.
 Along the way I viewed the Holes of Scraada, a deep chasm connected to the sea by a long tunnel.
 Inland are the remains of three ancient stone watermills.
-Sheer cliffs, crashing waves, towering sea stacks, gaping crevices and sea caves, beautiful arches, remnants of ancient dwellings, sky-blue lochs (lakes), sheep everywhere and a beautiful sunny day.
-All brilliant reds, greens and blues.
+The scenery is spectacular with sheer cliffs, crashing waves, towering sea stacks, gaping crevices and sea caves, graceful arches, remnants of ancient dwellings, sky-blue lochs (lakes), and sheep everywhere.
+All in brilliant reds, greens, and blues.

 Nearby is Dore Holm, a large sea stack with a natural arch that resembles a horse drinking water.

-At the nearby Jarlshof excavation, thousands of years of old and really old dwellings are stacked on top of each other.
-The large site showcases the remains of 4,000-year-old Bronze-Age oval houses, an Iron-Age broch (tower house) and surrounding wheelhouses, Viking longhouses, and a lord’s manse built around 1600 AD.
+At the nearby Jarlshof excavation, thousands of years of old dwellings are stacked on top of each other.
+The large site showcases the remains of four-thousand-year-old Bronze Age oval houses, an Iron Age broch (tower house), Viking longhouses from the 800s, and a lord’s manse built around 1600.

-One of the 2,000-year-old wheelhouses is nearly intact, stone roof included.
+One of the two-thousand-year-old Iron Age wheelhouses is nearly intact, stone roof included.
 It was a thrill to step inside.
 Amazing that these dwellings had internal partitions and built-in shelves.

 Day Four: I had a few hours to kill before the ferry to the Orkney Islands, so I drove down the West Burra peninsula.
 Stopped a couple of times to pet Shetland ponies.
 They seem interested in visitors.
 At the end of a single-lane road I parked and hiked along a beach, through meadows of sheep, past tumble-down stone crofthouses, and up steep hillsides to get a view of the Atlantic coast and the outlying islands.
 Again, sheer cliffs with waves crashing at their bases.
 A bird dive-bombed me away from its nest.

-While in Scalloway, I picked up the key to the castle at the hotel.
-(That’s right.
-They gave me the key to the castle!)
-It was built in 1600 AD. by Patrick Stewart, Earl of Orkney, infamous for his cruelty.
+While in Scalloway, I picked up the key to Scalloway Castle at the village’s hotel.
+(That’s right—they gave me the key to the castle!)
+It was built in 1600 by Patrick Stewart, Earl of Orkney, infamous for his cruelty.
 He was eventually beheaded in Edinburgh.
 (Yes, I returned the key.)

-On the way back to Lerwick, I passed the site of Law Ting Holm, where Shetland’s annual Norse parliament met (outside) in the 13th century.
+On the way back to Lerwick, I passed the site of Law Ting Holm, where Shetland’s annual Norse parliament met outside in the 1200s.

-Every January, hundreds of men dress as Vikings and march through the streets singing, carrying torches and celebrating their Norse-ness.
-At the conclusion of the procession, they toss their torches into a painstakingly-built Viking longship replica and burn it to the ground.
+Every January, hundreds of Shetland men dress as Vikings and march through the streets of Lerwick singing traditional songs and carrying torches.
+At the conclusion of the procession, they toss their torches into a replica of a Viking longship and burn it to the ground.
 After the bonfire, the all-night party starts.
-This Scandanavian-themed celebration is called Up Helly Aa and takes place in the Shetland Islands … of Scotland.